-The Teatro Oficina Uzyna Uzona, popularly know as Teatro Oficina, located on Jaceguai Street, in the Bela Vista neighborhood, in São Paulo, was founded in the 1960s, more specifically in 1958 by José Celso Martinez Correa, acting as a manifest theater, marked by great spectacles between theatrical expressions, musical presentations, dance and performances.
+The Teatro Oficina Uzyna Uzona, popularly known as Teatro Oficina, located on Jaceguai Street, in the Bela Vista neighborhood, in São Paulo, was founded in 1958 by José Celso Martinez Correa.
+The Teatro Oficina acts as a manifesto/theater, marked by great spectacles between theatrical expressions, musical presentations, dance, and performances.

 Over time, the theater sought to revolutionize the performances that they put on.
 To this end, the architecture was designed to "collaborate" with the events, allowing the drama of the spectacle to engage more profoundly with audiences.
-T he architect Edson Elito, who would later instigate this reform, said [trans.]:
+Edson Elito, who would later instigate this reform, said [trans.]:

 Until 1966, the theater had an arena format, with two blocks of audiences seating facing one another.
 Its stage and scenic space was transformed during the renovation following the fire.

 In 1981, the theater was given protected status by the historical heritage office CONDEPHAAT, after a precarious period of time.
 The historical importance of the art of the National Theater-since it was the scene of numerous transformations in the art scene-was reminiscent of a trait in traditionalism, provoking a new moment in Brazilian theater.
 According to Elito [trans.]:

 The year after there was the expropriation of the property and its incorporation into the State Public Patrinomy under the administration of the State Culture Secretary, and it is from this time the first study done by Lina Bo Bardi and Marcelo Suzuki-not taken forward- in which the "STREET" concept had already been proposed.Patrinomy under the administration of the State Culture Secretary, and it is from this time the first study done by Lina Bo Bardi and Marcelo Suzuki-not taken forward- in which the "STREET" concept had already been proposed."